ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

     ```

     !!!
 Tip
         The following build will take anywhere from **15-20 minutes** to complete.
 While this is ongoing, you should open a new tab in your terminal to check the automatically updating logs and build status (steps for doing this are detailed in the next few steps).
-If this command times out please check the status in the `step 3` to make sure nothing went wrong.
+If this command times out please check the status as in `step 4` to make sure nothing went wrong.
 It might just be that your build took too long and everything will be ok.
-If something did go wrong, visit the [Troubleshooting Secure Build section](#troubleshooting-secure-build)
+If something did go wrong, visit the [Troubleshooting Secure Build section](#troubleshooting-secure-build).

     !!! note
         The secure build is asynchronous so if the command gets interrupted here don't worry! :grin: